Instead of starting this article by explaining to you what Sri Lankan food is, let me tell you what Sri Lankan food is definitely not.

 kos atta curry

-While we are on the topic of jackfruit, I couldn’t skip a curry made of jackfruit seeds, one of the most unique and delicious curries I have ever tried.
+While we are on the topic of jackfruit, I couldn’t skip a curry made of jackfruit seeds, one of the most unique and delicious Sri Lankan foods I have ever tried.
 The seeds are boiled first in a pressure cooker until they are soft like potato, then cooked with spices and coconut milk.
 Jackfruit is probably the most versatile and amazing fruit I know.

 cashew curry

-Didn’t I mention that curry in Sri Lanka can be made literally of anything?
+Didn’t I mention that curry in Sri Lanka can be made of literally anything?
 Meat and fish, fruits and vegetables, seeds and nuts?
-While in the western world we regard cashews as a snack, Sri Lankans cook a curry out of it.
 Cashews grow in abundance in Sri Lanka, but as the process of extracting them is difficult and time consuming, the price for local cashews is pretty steep.
-If you order cashew curry in a restaurant, expect it to be more expensive than other items on the menu, nevertheless, it’s a must try in Sri Lanka.
+If you order cashew curry in a restaurant, expect it to be more expensive than other items on the menu, nevertheless, it’s a must-try in Sri Lanka.

 parippu

-If finding jackfruit seed curry or polos curry can prove to be a challenge, parrippu is one of the most widespread and easy to find Sri Lankan curries.
+If finding jackfruit seed curry or polos curry can prove to be a challenge, parippu is one of the most widespread and easy to find Sri Lankan foods.
 Once you are on the island, you are bound to try parippu sooner or later.
-Another one of “yellow curries”, parippu (or as it’s also called dhal curry) is creamy and mild.
-Funny enough, the lentils used for this dish are red in color, but turn yellow once cooked.
-It can be watery or very thick depending on the amount of coconut milk added.
-Apart from being served with rice for lunch, it can be also a great accompaniment for roast paan (Sri Lankan bread), pol roti (coconut flat bread), and string hoppers.
+Another one of “yellow curries”, parippu is creamy and mild.
+It can be watery or thick depending on the amount of coconut milk added.
+Apart from being served with rice for lunch, it can also be a great accompaniment for roast paan (Sri Lankan bread), pol roti (coconut flat bread), and string hoppers.

 green beans

 Many Sri Lankan people (my family included) grow long green beans in their back yard or garden, making it one of the most easily available veggies to cook.
-Green beans are usually prepared with turmeric, no (or very little) chili powder, and, although, simmered in coconut milk, they remain their firm texture.
+Green beans are usually prepared with turmeric, no (or very little) chili powder, and coconut milk.

 gotukola sambola

 Gotukola is one of the most popular leafy greens in Sri Lanka, packed with nutrients and vitamins.
-Gotukola sambol is more of a salad than curry and is served as a side dish to complement steamed rice.
-As every lunch meal includes a variety of curries that differ in texture, cooking methods, and level of spiciness, gotukola sambol plays a role of something fresh and green on the table.
+Gotukola sambol is a salad, not a curry per se.
+But like a curry, it is served as a side dish with steamed rice.
+As every meal includes a variety of curries that differ in texture, cooking methods, and level of spiciness, gotukola sambol plays a role of something fresh and green on the table.
 It is usually mixed with lime juice, salt, grated coconut, and onions.
-This sambol can be made of other greens too, like mukunuwenna and even passion fruit leaves.
+Sambol can be made of other greens too, like mukunuwenna and even passion fruit leaves.

 gotukola mellum